-Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale
+Calling all beauty lovers – this is the exact date Boots’s 70% off sale starts

 What are some of the best deals to shop now?

-If you can’t wait, the good news is that Boots is currently offering up to 50 per cent off thousands of products across luxury make-up and perfume.
-Below we’ve curated a round-up of the products we think are definitely worth adding to your basket now.
+If you’re unable to get to a store, the good news is that Boots is currently offering up to 50 per cent off thousands of products across luxury make-up and perfume online.
+Below we’ve curated a round-up of the products we think are definitely worth adding to your basket now,

 Fenty Skin the body duo: Was £24, now £12, Boots.com